General

 How will you let people know about your custom coin business?

-Promoting your business is going to be one of the challenging aspects, especially if you’re among the hundreds of companies already selling coins online.
+Promoting your business will be one of the challenging aspects, especially if you’re among the hundreds of companies already selling coins online.

-Even if you decide to have a brick and mortar business, you will need to have a website.
+Even if you decide to have a brick-and-mortar business, you must have a website.

-Your website will need to be designed in a way that’s easy for customers to use.
-They’re going to be on your site to compare prices, find a quality product, and place an order.
+Your website must be designed in a way that’s easy for customers to use.
+They will be on your site to compare prices, find a quality product, and place an order.

-Then you have to figure out how people will find your website.
-Search engine optimization can be a primary way to do that, but you will have to work to cut through the noise.
+Then, you have to figure out how people will find your website.
+Search engine optimization can be a primary way to do that, but you must work to cut through the noise.

 A blog with valuable content about custom coins will be a necessity.
 A blog is a great way to establish rapport with potential customers.
 You can show off your expertise and build trust.